Richardbnk/RBSpec/README.md

 ### Requirements

-When you use the 'pip install', all requirements will be installed based on the file`requirements.txt`
+When you use the 'pip install', all requirements will be installed based on `requirements.txt`